JDPlays-Madhouse/king_of_the_hill/README.md

 ## Testing

 To rebuild and test changes use the docker compose yaml in the testing folder.
-Ensure that the other container is down otherwith you will have conflicting ports.
+Ensure that the other container is down otherwise you will have conflicting ports.

 ```bash
 docker compose --file ./testing/docker-compose.yaml up -d --force-recreate